klaeufer/HOTLangBench/README.md

 I then manually transliterated the Scala version to Rust, Java, C#, and Kotlin.

-Recently, I used Anthropic Claude to transliterate the Scala version to C++, Go, Haskell, and OCaml, thereby covering most mainstream HOT languages.
+Recently, I used Anthropic Claude to transliterate the Scala version to C++, Go, Haskell, OCaml, and Swift, thereby covering most mainstream HOT languages.

-Help with missing languages is welcome, especially:
+Help with missing languages is welcome, including:

-- Swift
 - TypeScript
+- ...

 ## Benchmarks